Heartbreaker (Dolly Parton song)

 "Heartbreaker" is a song written by Carole Bayer Sager and David Wolfert, and recorded by American country singer Randy Gurley and later by American entertainer Dolly Parton.

 Randy Gurley version

 Randy Gurley's version backed with "Louisville" was produced by Harold Bradley and released on ABC 4200 in November 1977.

-Reception
+Critical reception

 The song was one of the seven recommended singles in the Country section of the Top Single Picks for the week ending November 12, 1977.

 It was reviewed in the November 12, 1977 issue of Cash Box.
 The reviewer said that programmers who wanted to add a touch of "New breed" in country will find Randy Gurley with strings very appropriate.
 Her potential was also noted.

 One of the Country Single Picks of the November 12 issue of Record World, the reviewer said that she made a great reading of the pop song, and her strong expressive vocals should launch it.